How to Maximize Website Conversion Rates Through Mobile Optimization Strate...

-Everyone is familiar with the Quality Score available for individual keywords in your Google AdWords account – this is the visible keyword-level Quality Score.
+Everyone is familiar with the Quality Score available for individual keywords in your Google Ads account – this is the visible keyword-level Quality Score.
 What a lot of people fail to recognize, is that there is more at play here than meets the eye.
-Most of the time, you can’t solve a Quality Score issue with just the keyword level QS available to you in the AdWords interface.
+Most of the time, you can’t solve a Quality Score issue with just the keyword level QS available to you in the Google Ads interface.
 There is more to investigate, and can require a bit of digging on your part to solve the overall issue.
 This guide will help you understand the different types of Google Quality Score, why they’re important, the misconceptions about Quality Score, and it will provide you with a checklist of actions you can take to help raise your Quality Score.

 Account-level Quality Score is the result of the historical performance of all keywords and ads in an account.
 Google doesn’t confirm this Quality Score’s existence, but it’s generally accepted that there are different levels of Quality Score other than the visible keyword-level Quality Score.